 Needle Manufacturers

-To date, the names of only 23 different needle manufacturers are found on a variety of mostly flat-style Avery needle cases.
-All of these businesses were located in the Redditch area where 90% of the world’s needles were produced during the Victorian Period.
+To date, the names of 27 needle manufacturers had been found associated with Avery needle cases.
+Of these, 4 have only been found on patients or design registrations, whereas 23 other needle manufacturer's names are found stamped on a variety of mostly flat-style Avery needle cases.
+All of these businesses except one, who was from Germany, were located in the Redditch area where 90% of the world’s needles were produced during the Victorian Period.
 The needle district in this region was divided between the counties of Worcestershire and Warwickshire with the majority of the needle companies being located in Worcestershire.
 Using the 1876 Worcestershire directory as a guide, since it covers most of the Redditch area, we find a total of 73 needle manufacturers.
 Of these only 17 or 23% are found with their names stamped or engraved on Avery style needle cases.
 This data indicates only one-fifth of the areas needle manufacturers were involved with fancy brass needle cases.
 (NOTE: The 6 remaining needle manufacturers whose names appear on brass needle cases were not included in this analysis as they were located in Warwickshire which was not included in this directory).

 What the data tells us